denodrivers/postgres/docs/README.md

   values for connection (ej: options=--cluster=your_cluster_name)
 - sslmode: Allows you to specify the tls configuration for your client, the allowed values are the following:

+  - verify-full: Same behaviour as `require`
+  - verify-ca: Same behaviour as `require`
+  - require: Attempt to stablish a TLS connection, abort the connection if the negotiation fails
+  - prefer: Attempt to stablish a TLS connection, default to unencrypted if the negotiation fails
   - disable: Skip TLS connection altogether
-  - prefer: Attempt to stablish a TLS connection, default to unencrypted if the negotiation fails
-  - require: Attempt to stablish a TLS connection, abort the connection if the negotiation fails
 - user: If user is not specified in the url, this will be taken instead

 #### Password encoding